What is Print on Demand? (2026 Guide)

 Product limitations

 While POD can be used to sell an increasingly wide range of products, there are still limitations to what can be produced.
-Some products might not be suitable for the print-on-demand model due to complex manufacturing processes, or materials that are incompatible with POD printing technology.
+Some products might not be suitable for the print-on-demand model due to complex manufacturing processes, or the materials involved being incompatible with POD printing technology.

 Low profit margins